ntop/PF_RING/doc/modules/mellanox.rst

 1. Install the *pfring* package by configuring one of our repositories at http://packages.ntop.org.
 PF_RING can also be downloaded in source format from GIT at https://github.com/ntop/PF_RING/

+2. Install Mellanox OFED/EN from https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed
-2. Install the *libibverbs* library, which is required in order to use Mellanox adapters with PF_RING, by downloading Mellanox OFED/EN from https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed and installing it.
+This package also installs the *libibverbs* library, which is required in order to use Mellanox adapters with PF_RING, as well as other dependencies.
 Please note that a reduced toolset can be selected for the OFED SDK to be used by capture frameworks (the *--dpdk* option is available for that) as in the below example.
-The Mellanox OFED/EN installer installs *libibverbs* as well as other dependencies.

 .. code-block:: console